The Three Pillars of Education: Learning, Teaching, and Assessment

 Students read with the help of a Teacher

-Assessment is an important element of the education process that is why William (2013) called it the bridge between teaching and learning, as it is the verified method for teachers/lecturer to evaluate how their students learn.
+Assessment is an important element of the education process that is why William (2013) called it the bridge between teaching and learning, as it is the verified method for teachers/lecturers to evaluate how their students learn.
 Of course, this is true to some extent, however, assessment has another role that exceeds that point, as it is used to give students feedback to correct any misunderstanding.
-Moreover, it is used to distinguish between students and identify which of them worth to attain appropriate certification.
+Moreover, it is used to distinguish between students and identify which of them worth attaining appropriate certification.
 That is why I consider it one of the three pillars of education along with learning and teaching.
-Here I should point out that my understanding of the value of assessment is extracted from the latest version of the UK quality code for higher education, (Quality Assurance Agency for Higher Education, 2013).
+Here I should point out that my understanding of the value of the assessment is extracted from the latest version of the UK quality code for higher education, (Quality Assurance Agency for Higher Education, 2013).
 Another six main purposes of assessment could be considered namely: pedagogy; measuring; standardization; certification from a previous version; student motivation; and teaching method evaluation.

 Mainly assessment is classified into formative and summative assessments.
-The first one where a feedback is given to the student aiming to increase their understanding of the subject and no marks or grades are there, it only aims to let both students and lecturers know the points of weakness that need improvement.
+The first one where feedback is given to the student aiming to increase their understanding of the subject and no marks or grades are there, it only aims to let both students and lecturers know the points of weakness that need improvement.
 While the second one is used to decide if the students pass or fail a certain course or program, moreover it is used to rank them.
 This explains the urgency of students to replace summative assessments with formative ones.

-Someone argued that teachers who consider assessment as an endpoint cannot improve their teaching methods, while if they consider it as a step forward and change their assessment method; they would change their teaching methods as well and enhance the learning process.
+Someone argued that teachers who consider assessment as an endpoint cannot improve their teaching methods, while if they consider it a step forward and change their assessment method; they would change their teaching methods as well and enhance the learning process.
 So the selection of the appropriate method of assessment ranges from the essay which is suitable to exam the ability of the student to construct the coherent argument, to the computer-based assessment which enables students to practice disciplinary skills and motivate them.